IainMF/Mens_Rights_NZ/Issues/Suicide.md

 Reasearch shows[^6] mental health professionals "showed a greater willingness to treat and refer female patients compared with male patients".
 Other research shows most men who die by suicide had contact with support services prior to their death.[^7]

 ## Worldwide
+In every country, male suicide rates are higher than female rates.

 ![[male-female-ratio-suicides-rates.svg]]

 ## Links